Welcome to Alpha Housing’s renting guide. This guide is made up of eight sections so you can read and refer to the most relevant for you.

 Visiting at different times to establish how safe/quiet the area is

-Asking if road works are planned or new houses are going up nearby – this will add to noise
+Asking if road works are planned or new houses are going up nearby – this will add to the noise

 Ask tenants what the landlord is like

 If the landlord will be looking after the management, asking if you can meet him.

 Other things you may need to consider